yazan-aref/itex.tbcrispr.bio-images/README.md

 ## Purpose

-This repository serves as an image hosting solution for the ITEX TBCRISPR Bio initiative and related projects.
+This repository serves as an image hosting solution for the itex.tbcrispr.bio project and related projects.
 It is not intended as a public content distribution platform.

 ## Usage Policy

 **These images are not available for public use, distribution, or reuse without explicit written consent.**

-The images contained in this repository are created for and used exclusively in support of the ITEX TBCRISPR Bio project and its associated documentation, presentations, and materials.
+The images contained in this repository are created for and used exclusively in support of the itex.tbcrispr.bio project and its associated documentation, presentations, and materials.

 ### Unauthorized Use is Not Permitted